Ever since we got back from Japan, I have been craving Japanese food.

 If you don’t know what yakitori is, it literally means grilled chicken, but can also refer to skewered food in general.

 It’s usually skewered meat or vegetables that are grilled over a fixed charcoal grill that you can find either on the street, or in tiny izakayas, or Japanese pubs.
+There are also portable options to consider buying.

 My husband and I would spend our evenings moving around from izakaya to street food and back to an izakaya, eating as much yakitori as our stomachs could handle.